Kimbsy/y-combinator-animation/high-level.md

 - definition
 - source code
 - example usage
-- derive what it is used for
+- what it is used for
 - Clojure primer

 ## Act 2

+- back to Y combiantor
-- self application^2 <animation>
+- self application^2
+- <animation>
+- back to Y combinator
-- wrapped self-application^2 <animation>
+- wrapped self-application^2
+- <animation>
+- delayed evaluation lambda? explain how there are two steps, one where we use Y to create a stack of f's, then another when we invoke the stack of fs (the inner fns from the factorial-step example).

+## Act 3

+- use Y to create f chain
+- <animation>?
 - what is f?

-## Act 3

-- look at Y again, break it down

-- delayed evaluation lambda, explain how there are two steps, one where we use Y to create a stack of f's, then another when we invoke the stack of fs (the inner fns from the factorial-step example).

-- use Y to create f chain <animation>?
-- use f chain to solve problems <animation>?
+- use f chain to solve problems
+- <animation>?
 - outro, reading